1881 VFA season: Premiership season

 The two clubs had almost equal records in senior matches played, with South Melbourne winning seven and drawing three of eleven matches, and Geelong winning seven and drawing two of ten matches.
 South Melbourne' sole loss was against Carlton, while Geelong's loss came against South Melbourne.
 It was thought that both could lay some claim to the premiership, but the consensus among the major newspapers was that South Melbourne was the premier club as the other match they played against Geelong had been drawn. finished third.

-Club senior records
+Club records

-The below table details the playing records of the seven clubs in all matches during the 1881 season, where the information is available.
+The below table details the playing records of the eight clubs in all matches during the 1880 season.
 Two sets of results are given: